JM-Mendez/jm-mendez/README.md

 ### 📈 Outreachy Internship working with Intermine/Univ of Cambridge

-I was selected to overhaul their entire data browser webapp.
-It was an incredible experience, where I was tasked to design, and develop their webapp according to their specifications.
-Up till then I was a cowboy developer, so I'm grateful for the opportunity to have worked with a team, and iterate over requirements.
+I was a cowboy coder until I was selected to overhaul intermine's entire webapp.
+I was tasked with designing and developing it, after iterating on specifications with my mentors.
+It was an incredible experience, and I'm forever grateful to [outreachy](https://www.outreachy.org/) and [intermine](http://intermine.org/) for giving me the opportunity to work alongside a team on a real project.

 Built with react, xstate, emotion, and sass
 [live demo](https://intermine-data-browser.netlify.app/) | [source](https://github.com/JM-Mendez/InterMine-Data-Browser-Tool)